JSbmath/Web-Development-Portfolio/README.md

 ## Important Note / Nota Importante

-This portfolio is hosted on **GitHub Pages**, which only supports static content (HTML, CSS, JavaScript).
+This portfolio is hosted on **Vercel**, which only supports static content (HTML, CSS, JavaScript).
 As a result, the following features will not work directly on the live site:

-Este portafolio está alojado en **GitHub Pages**, que solo soporta contenido estático (HTML, CSS, JavaScript).
+Este portafolio está alojado en **Vercel**, que solo soporta contenido estático (HTML, CSS, JavaScript).
 Como resultado, las siguientes funcionalidades no funcionarán directamente en el sitio en vivo:

 - **D3 Charts** and **Other Libraries Charts**: These rely on PHP to fetch data from a MySQL database.
 Since GitHub Pages does not support PHP, clicking on these links will prompt you to download the `.php` files instead of displaying the charts.